psquared-dev/notes/postgres.md

 ## Boolean data type

-1. PostgreSQL supports a single Boolean data type: BOOLEAN that can have three values:
+PostgreSQL supports a single Boolean data type: BOOLEAN that can have three values:

-TRUE,
+- TRUE,
-FALSE and
+- FALSE and
-NULL.
+- NULL.

-2. Following are some valid literals for boolean values in PostgreSQL
+Following are some valid literals for boolean values in PostgreSQL

--- must be enclosed in single quotes except for true and false
+-- must be enclosed in single quotes except for `true` and `false`.

 TRUE | FALSE
 ---- |---------------